gregorias/gregorias.github.io/_posts/2023-12-25-create-a-windows-release-for-rummikub-solver.markdown

   /mingw64/libwinpthread-1.dll
 ```

-Voila.
+Voilà.
 You can now upload the zip archive for users to download and use.

 [ghcup]: https://www.haskell.org/ghcup/
 [rummikubsolver]: https://github.com/gregorias/rummikubsolver/